Malden, Massachusetts: Bellrock

 Bellrock is the south central section of the city, bordered by Main Street on the east, Charles Street on the north, the Malden River on the west, and the Everett line on the south.
 It contains Bell Rock Memorial Park (listed on the National Register of Historic Places) and Bell Rock Cemetery (also listed), which contains marked graves dating back to 1670.
 Bell Rock Cemetery was called Sandy Bank until the establishment of the Salem Street Cemetery in 1832; it was then known as the Old Burial Ground for half a century until it was renamed in 1882.
 Also located in this area are the headquarters for New England Coffee.

 Edgeworth

-The Edgeworth neighborhood is the southwest section of the city.
+The Edgeworth neighborhood is the southwestern section of the city.
 It contains Devir Park, Pearl St. Park, and Callahan Park.
 The city's football stadium, Macdonald Stadium is in Edgeworth.
 A school in Edgeworth is the former Emerson grammar school.
 The Converse Rubber Factory and offices once operated in Edgeworth at the bottom of Pearl Street.
 This is the original home of the Converse "All-Star" Basketball Sneakers.
-Malden Catholic High School was originally located in Edgeworth on Highland Ave.
-The school's football team played their home games at Brother Gilbert Stadium, located at Commercial & Medford Streets in Edgeworth.
-Immaculate Conception Grammar School was located in Edgeworth on the corner of Charles St. and Highland Ave.
+Malden Catholic High School was originally located in Edgeworth on Highland Avenue.
+The school's football team played their home games at Brother Gilbert Stadium, located at Commercial and Medford Streets in Edgeworth.
+Immaculate Conception Grammar School was located in Edgeworth on the corner of Charles Street and Highland Avenue.
 Edgeworth touches Everett and Medford.
-Edgeworth is also home to St. Rocco's Feast, SunSetter Awnings and Pisa Pizza.